 Rules and How to Play

-Aside from the unique system of betting on the result of hands, rather than playing them yourself, Exchange Blackjack follows the same gameplay structure as traditional twenty-one.
+Aside from the unique system of betting on the result of hands, rather than playing them yourself, Exchange Blackjack follows the same gameplay structure as traditional online blackjack.

 With that said, if you’re still learning the ropes of regular blackjack, head over to our main page for the classic game to brush up on the basics.
-Once you’re accustomed to the ins and outs of blackjack, return here to see how Exchange Blackjack stacks up.
+Once you learn the ins and outs of blackjack, return here to see how Exchange Blackjack stacks up.

 Different Gameplay from Regular Blackjack

-It can be difficult to get your head around this revolutionary gameplay format, so just imagine logging on to your favorite online casino and clicking on a traditional blackjack table.
-This table happens to be fully occupied at the moment, so you stick around and sweat the action while waiting for a seat.
+It can be not easy to get your head around this revolutionary gameplay format, so imagine logging on to your favorite online casino and clicking on a traditional blackjack table.
+This table is fully occupied, so you stick around and sweat the action while waiting for a seat.
 As you watch the players at the table make their decisions, hitting or standing, splitting or doubling down, it occurs to you that it might be fun to bet on the result of each hand.

 Exchange Blackjack allows you to do just that.
-By pitting four “players” against a “dealer,” all of whom are pre-programmed to play their cards according to perfect strategy, the game gives you a chance to assess each player’s hand in relation to the dealer’s, before betting on which hand will wind up winning.
+By pitting four “players” against a “dealer,” all of whom are pre-programmed to play their cards according to perfect strategy, the game gives you a chance to assess each player’s hand to the dealer’s before betting on which hand will wind up winning.

-Exchange Blackjack represents a stark departure from the typical casino gambling experience, especially for American players, so this page was written to help bridge that gap in understanding.
+Exchange Blackjack represents a stark departure from the typical casino gambling experience, especially for American players.
 We’ll begin with a thorough review of the game’s rules and structure, including the available wagers, the unique dynamic odds system, and other features which are unique to this variant.
-From there, we’ll guide you through the process of finding Exchange Blackjack online, before concluding with an introduction to proper strategy.
+From there, we’ll guide you through finding Exchange Blackjack online before concluding with an introduction to proper strategy.

-Before diving into the details of the specialized exchange betting scheme, we’ll run through the common blackjack rules which govern the game.
-Along with each rule description, we’ll also cover the ways in which each rule affects your overall gameplay experience:
+Before diving into the details of the specialized exchange betting scheme, we’ll run through the standard blackjack rules which govern the game.
+Along with each rule description, we’ll also cover how each rule affects your overall gameplay experience:

 An “Infinite Shoe” is Used

-As an online casino game, Exchange Blackjack relies on a random number generator to “deal” each card.
+Exchange Blackjack relies on a random number generator to “deal” each card.
 A standard 52 card deck is used, with each card holding its normal value (2 to 10 at numerical rank, J / Q / K at 10, aces at either 1 or 11).
-The software designed by Betfair utilizes an infinite number of decks, similar in philosophy to a brick and mortar casino’s eight deck shoe, but expanded exponentially to make “dealing” more efficient.
+The software designed by Betfair utilizes an infinite number of decks, similar in philosophy to a brick and mortar casino’s eight-deck shoe, but expanded exponentially to make “dealing” more efficient.

 The Highest Possible Hand for Players and Dealer is Not Blackjack

-This rule represents a major departure from traditional twenty-one, as the best possible hand is no longer an ace plus a 10 value card, or blackjack.
-Instead, in Exchange Blackjack, the best possible hand made by players or the dealer is known as the “five card Charlie,” or any five card combination which totals 21 or less.
-When it comes to five card Charlies, all five card combinations hold equal value, so a 2 3 4 5 5 for a 19 total is worth the same as a 3 4 4 5 5 for a 21 total.
+This rule represents a significant departure from traditional twenty-one, as the best possible hand is no longer an ace plus a ten-value card or blackjack.
+Instead, in Exchange Blackjack, the best possible hand made by players or the dealer is known as the “five-card Charlie,” or any five-card combination that totals 21 or less.
+When it comes to five-card Charlies, all five-card combinations hold equal value, so a 2 3 4 5 5 for a 19 total is worth the same as a 3 4 4 5 5 for a 21 total.

 Blackjacks are Ranked as the Second Highest Hand

-Leaving five card Charlies aside, the next highest hand in the game is the normal blackjack.
-Any combination of an ace and a 10 value card is good for a blackjack, and this hand will beat all other hands (even 21 totals), except for five card Charlies.
+Leaving five-card Charlies aside, the next highest hand in the game is the standard blackjack.
+Any combination of an ace and a ten-value card is suitable for a blackjack, and this hand will beat all other hands (even 21 totals), except for five-card Charlies.
 A blackjack will beat any other 21 total while 21 totals outrank 20 totals, and so on down the line.

 All Wins Pay Even Money

-As the actual player, your wagers will be paid out according to the true odds attached to each wager.
+Your wagers are paid out according to the true odds attached to each stake.
 For the pre-programmed “players,” all winning hands receive an even money payout.
 This only matters as part of the score-keeping process between the virtual “players” and the virtual “dealer,” as your payouts will always be based on the dynamic odds system.

-For each of the virtual parties present at the Exchange Blackjack table – the four “players” and the “dealer” – their decision making will follow a pre-programmed system which is based on optimal blackjack strategy.
+For each of the virtual parties present at the Exchange Blackjack table – the four “players” and the “dealer” – their decision-making will follow a pre-programmed system based on optimal blackjack strategy.
 No matter what cards a “player” holds, they will always make the correct decision regarding whether or not to hit or stand.

 Player & Dealer Actions

-A few provisions have been included in this “perfect strategy,” however, most likely to streamline the gameplay experience and create a faster pace for actual players.
+However, a few provisions have been included in this “perfect strategy,” most likely to streamline the gameplay experience and create a faster pace for actual players.
 These guidelines for “player” and “dealer” actions break down as follows:

 No Doubling Down or Splitting is Allowed

-In an interesting twist on the old dynamic, Exchange Blackjack prohibits the four virtual “players” from doubling down on favorable totals or splitting paired hands.
-This rule was likely instituted to make the “player” decisions as quick as possible, while avoiding drawn out hands.
+Exchange Blackjack prohibits the four virtual “players” from doubling down on favorable totals or splitting paired hands in an exciting twist on the old dynamic.
+This rule was likely instituted to make the “player” decisions as quickly as possible while avoiding drawn-out hands.

 The “Dealer” Receives Only One Up Card to Begin